lyrics7/SmartDSP-Jarvis/README.md

 # SmartDSP-Jarvis
-Featured projects from SmartDSP Lab, including JarvisHub, JarvisEvo, JarvisX-Cowork, JarvisArt, and JarvisIR.
+A collection of featured research projects from SmartDSP Lab in multimodal agents, image restoration, and intelligent visual creation.